direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 Examples
 ********
-If you got succeed to build DCE, you can try an example script which is already included in DCE package.
+If you succeeded to build DCE, you can try an example script which is already included in DCE package.

 Example: Simple UDP socket application
 ++++++++++++++++++++++++++++++++++++++